Pre-Pathfinder War Service: Air Sea Rescue, Allan Templeton

 The crew: F/O M L Freegard, Sgt A K Meacock, Sgt W G Rogers, Sgt C J Rowe, Sgt J Munro (Note the slight difference in the pilot's rank and surname to the details given in Allan's logbook)

 W R Chorley: "RAF Bomber Command Losses", 1942 volume.

 On 20 June 1944, Allan was posted to 28 OTU.
 From this time onward, he was on the heavy bombers as a wireless operator, starting with Wellingtons and then later moving to Lancasters.
 His pilot for all subsequent flights, except in June 1945, was Flying Officer Scholey.
 They flew with 156 Squadron of the Pathfinders in the closing months of the war.

-It is not known who is in this wonderful photograph of the Three MustGetBeers, pasted into his Flying Log Book.
-Allan is on the far right.
+Allan is on the far right in this wonderful photograph of the Three MustGetBeers, pasted into his Flying Log Book.
+It is not known who the other men are.